Ohio State vs. USC Predictions & Picks - November 6

 Ohio State vs. USC Women's Basketball Predictions & Picks - November 6

-Monday's contest between the Ohio State Buckeyes (0-0) and USC Trojans (0-0) going head-to-head at T-Mobile Arena has a projected final score of 69-65 (based on our computer prediction) in favor of Ohio State, who is listed as a small favorite by our model.
-The game will begin at 2:00 PM ET on November 6.
+Monday's game at T-Mobile Arena has the Ohio State Buckeyes (0-0) matching up with the USC Trojans (0-0) at 2:00 PM (on November 6).
+Our computer prediction projects a 69-65 win for Ohio State, who is a slight favorite based on our model.

 The Buckeyes went 28-8 a season ago.